istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel/README.md

      ![alt text](images/eap-admin-console.png)

-   - To access the App UI console - copy the app URL from the output page of the deployment and paste it in a browser inside the Jump VM.
+   - To access the App UI console - copy the app URL from the output page of the deployment and paste it into a browser inside the Jump VM.
 The web application displays the *Session ID*, *Session counter* and *Timestamp* (these are variables stored in the session that are replicated) and the VM Private IP address that the web page and session is being hosted from.
 Clicking on the *Increment Counter* updates the session counter and clicking on *Refresh* will refresh the page.

      <a href="mailto:appdevonazure@redhat.com">
        <img src="images/eap-session.png"/>